userdashboard/organizations/readme.md

 ### Request organization data from your application server

 Dashboard and official modules are completely API-driven and you can access the same APIs on behalf of the user making requests.
 You perform `GET`, `POST`, `PATCH`, and `DELETE` HTTP requests against the API endpoints to fetch or modify data.
-This example uses NodeJS to fetch the user's organizations from the Dashboard server using NodeJS, your application server can be in any language.
+This example uses NodeJS to fetch the user's organizations from the Dashboard server, your application server can be in any language.

 You can view API documentation within the NodeJS modules' `api.txt` files, or on the [documentation site](https://userdashboard.github.io/api/organizations).